-I’m getting HOLLIS results that don’t include my search terms.
-Is this an error?
+Why am I getting HOLLIS results that don't include all of my search terms?

 I looked at all of the record details and my search terms aren't there.